nunes375/Backend-ProductManager/README.md

-# BackendSmartex
+# Backend-ProductManager

-This application callled "BackendSmartex" is a backend CRUD app in nodeJs.
+This application callled "Backend-ProductManager" is a backend CRUD app in nodeJs.
 It's an API capable of getting the products in database and also add, delete or update if needed.

 ## Guide to run application

-1. Install dependecies by running the terminal of the project "BackendSmartex":
+1. Install dependecies by running the terminal of the project "Backend-ProductManager":
 ```
 npm install
 npm install express